dustymethod/BrowserImageSlideshow/README.txt

 3: Add the lua script (optional):
     - in OBS Studio: Tools > Scripts
     - Add RefreshImagesLua.lua.
 Select the script to view settings.
+    - updating settings via lua script will overwrite settings.js. the lua script does not load existing settings from settings.js
 4. Refresh images/settings
     - This must be done whenever images are added/removed/renamed, or when settings are updated.
     - OBS Studio > Tools > Scripts: select RefreshImagesLua.lua & press Reload scripts button